Motivic height zeta functions: Proof of the theorem

-For $\xi\neq 0$, Proposition~\ref{prop.v.nontrivial} implies a similar rationality for the Laurent series $Z(\mathbf T,\xi)$, and for its specializations.
-By uniformity, the same holds when one takes the sum over $F$-rational points, so that the height zeta function $Z(\mathbf T)$ is a rational function which belongs to $\ExpMot_k\{T\}$.
+For $\xi\neq 0$, one deduces in a similar way from Proposition~\ref{prop.v.nontrivial} that the Laurent series $Z(\mathbf T,\xi)$ is rational, as well as its specializations.
+By uniformity, the same property holds when one takes the sum over $F$-rational points, so that the height zeta function $Z_\lambda(T)$ is a rational function which belongs to $\ExpMot_k\{T\}$.

-Since $\Lef$ belongs to~${\Mot}_k$ and the natural map from~${\Mot}_k$ to~${\ExpMot}_k$ is injective (Lemma~\ref{lemm.injective}), the same rationality result holds when $Z(\mathbf T)$ is viewed as a Laurent series with coefficients in~${\Mot}_k$.
+Since $\Lef$ belongs to~${\Mot}_k$ and the natural map from~${\Mot}_k$ to~${\ExpMot}_k$ is injective (Lemma~\ref{lemm.injective}), the power series $Z(\mathbf T)$ is rational when viewed as a Laurent series with coefficients in~${\Mot}_k$.
 In particular, the specialization $Z_\lambda(T)$ is a rational function too.